ppokrovskii/ResumeMatchPro/backlog_done.md

 defect: file processing fails with error: FilesRepository.get_file_by_id() missing 1 required positional argument: 'file_id'
 Fix: Updated _update_file_status function to properly handle the user_id parameter when calling get_file_by_id

+story: in file_processing.py when I call document analysis add Job Title to structure expected from AI to CV and JD.
+Fix: Added job_title field to CVStructure, JDStructure, and DocumentStructure models in the OpenAI service.
+Updated the prompt to explicitly mention extracting the job title for both CV and JD documents.
+Added tests to verify that the job title is correctly extracted and included in the file metadata.